fishinwind/workshop/rst/Block_1/class-7.rst

 We have set up accounts for the class on our departmental cluster.
 We will set up your accounts at the end of class and reset your passwords::

+    # the -X flag starts an X11 connection
     $ ssh -X username@amc-tesla.ucdenver.pvt

 Cluster etiquette